HPDE-Tools/rice-timer/README.md

 ## Hardware

-More details on the current prototype PCB platform:
+More details on the (previous) prototype PCB platform:

 ![pcb-sch](doc/image/pcb-v2.0-sch-1.png "schematic of RiceTimer v2.0 PCB")